Turismo Amelia

 OF ST. FRANCIS

 The church facade, with its hut-shaped form, was completed between 1401 and 1406 by the following artists: Menuccio Menucci from Amelia, Giovanni di Nicola from Castel dell’Aquila and Santo di Domenico di Carignoli from Todi.
-Some scholars believe that travertine slabs, coming from a Roman age pyramidal sepulchre, were used to build the facade, as well as the grey-rose-colored local stone.
+Some scholars believe that travertine slabs, coming from a Roman age pyramidal sepulchre, were used to build the facade, as well as the grey-rose-coloured local stone.
 A marble splayed doorway dominates the lower section of the facade, while the upper section has a magnificent concentric rose window and a series of small triple-bayed blind arches running along beneath the roof.
-To the left side of the church rises a bell tower erected in 1447 by Lombard masters.
+To the left side of the church rises a bell tower erected in 1447 by Lombard workforce.
 It collapsed after the earthquake of 1915 and it was rebuilt in 1932.

-In this work, Agostino conveys his talent in two low-relief sculpted angels praying to St. Anthony revealing a taste for linearity.
-Also remarkable are the marble memorials of Camillo (died in 1480) and Belisario (1482), where the portraits of the deceased lie on a refined classical catafalque and two moved angels, holding up the Geraldini’s lineage weapon, rest on it.
-Of the same style is the grave of Messer Geronimo (died in 1481, had been Podestà of Florence between 1473 and 1474) that is attributable to the Roman workshop of the Lombard sculptor Andrea Bregno (Osteno 1421-Rome 1506), while the latest work inside the chapel, Angelo Geraldini’s monument (1486), is considered much more refined and therefore is attributed to Luigi Capponi, Bregno’s pupil and author of his master’s funeral monument, located inside the church of Santa Maria sopra Minerva in Rome.
+In this work, Agostino conveys his talent in two low-relief sculpted angels praying to St. Anthony, revealing a taste for linearity.
+Also remarkable are the marble memorials of Camillo (died in 1480) and Belisario (1482), are remarkable too.
+The deceased lie on a refined classical catafalque and two moved angels, holding up the Geraldini’s lineage weapon, rest on it.
+Of the same style is the grave of Messer Geronimo (Podestà of Florence between 1473 and 1474, died in 1481), which is attributable to the Roman workshop of the Lombard sculptor Andrea Bregno (Osteno 1421-Rome 1506), while the latest work inside the chapel, Angelo Geraldini’s monument (1486), is considered much more refined and therefore, it is attributed to Luigi Capponi, Bregno’s pupil and author of his master’s funeral monument, located inside the church of “Santa Maria Sopra Minerva” in Rome.